FC Alania-2 Vladikavkaz: Club history

 Alania-2 is the reserves team of FC Alania Vladikavkaz.
 Reserves teams of the Russian Premier League clubs participate in a separate competition, where this team played in 2010.
 After Alania was relegated to the Russian First Division, Alania-2 entered into the Russian Second Division.
 Alania's reserves played on the professional level before, as FC Spartak-d Vladikavkaz (Russian Third League in 1995), FC Alania-d Vladikavkaz (Russian Third League in 1997) and FC Alania-2 Vladikavkaz (Russian Second Division in 1998).

 During the 2013–14 season, the parent team Alania went bankrupt and was liquidated.
 Before the 2014–15 season, Alania-d was renamed to FC Alania Vladikavkaz.

 Before the 2021–22 season, Alania's farm club was registered once again for the FNL 2, as Alania-2.

-Current squad

-As of 22 February 2023, according to the Second League website.
+The team was relegated out of professional level at the end of the 2024 season.